PleXone2019/arissploit/README.md

 > Arissploit is a free software

-    INFO: This is a good platform to start learning penetration testing!
+    INFO: This is a good platform to start learning penetration testing tools development for free!

 > Simple UX/UI interface